openalea-incubator/adel/doc/user/manual.rst

 * :ref:`dimT <dimT>`
 * :ref:`phenT <phenT>`
 * :ref:`phenT_abs <phenT_abs>`: the equivalent of :ref:`phenT <phenT>`, but
-  with absolute dates and absolute positions.
+  with absolute thermal times and absolute positions.
 * :ref:`dimT_abs <dimT_abs>`: the equivalent of :ref:`dimT <dimT>`, but with
   absolute positions.
 * :ref:`dynT <dynT>`: the dynamic of the leaves for each type of axis.